NathanDavid/TheGobfather/README.md

 ### Results

-Looking at the results from the anonymous servey a few interesting points were raised, one being about the users understanding of the user interface and how it wasn't the easiest to figure out the information it was trying to convey.
+Looking at the results from the anonymous survey a few interesting points were raised, one being about the users understanding of the user interface and how it wasn't the easiest to figure out the information it was trying to convey.